Flipper (1996 film): Plot

-Cathy determines that Flipper has been poisoned by toxic waste, which is also shown to have been ruining the local fishing.
+Cathy determines that Flipper has been poisoned by toxic waste, which has also been ruining the local fishing.
 The group uses Flipper's ability of echolocation and a special camera attached to his head to help them locate the barrels of toxic waste.
-Flipper also manages to locate the rest of his pod, and reunites with them, in the process, dropping the camera.
+Flipper then locates and reunites with the rest of his pod, dropping the camera in the process.
 Porter rushes back to alert the sheriff about the barrels.
-Sandy, however becomes concerned that something has happened to Flipper, without informing anyone except Kathy's young son, Marvin, who sets off in the dinghy to find him.
+However, Sandy becomes concerned that something has happened to Flipper, and without informing anyone except Cathy's young son, he sets off in the dinghy to find him.

 Sandy barely survives an encounter with Dirk Moran's boat, which dismantles the dinghy.
-He sees an approaching dorsal fin and thinks it is Flipper, but it is actually Scar, a large great hammerhead shark that has been lurking in the island's waters and is said to have taken out a tourist boat.
+He sees an approaching dorsal fin and thinks it is Flipper, but it is actually Scar, a large great hammerhead shark that has been lurking in the island's waters and is rumored to have taken out a tourist boat.
 Sandy swims for his life towards Dirk's boat.
 As Scar is about to attack Sandy, Flipper appears and starts nose-butting him in the gills.
-There is a harrowing moment when Scar proves stronger than Flipper, but Flipper's dolphin pod comes to his aid in the nick of time and drive Scar away.
+There is a harrowing moment when Scar proves stronger than Flipper, but Flipper's dolphin pod comes to his aid in the nick of time and drives Scar away.
 Dirk Moran is then arrested by the sheriff for illegally dumping toxic waste and attempting to kill Sandy since he knew that he saw them that night.

-The next morning, when Sandy's mother and younger sister arrive to pick him up, there is a commotion.
-It is Flipper, who has come to see Sandy off.
+The next morning, when Sandy's mother Martha and younger sister Bua arrive to pick him up, Flipper appears to see him off.